Microsoft/azure-docs.cs-cz/articles/azure-maps/data-driven-style-expressions-web-sdk.md

             '\n', {},   //Add a new line without any formatting.

-            //Scale the font size down of the subtitle property.
+            //Scale the font size down of the subTitle property.
-            ['get', 'subtitle'],
+            ['get', 'subTitle'],
             {
-                'font-scale': 0.75,
+                'font-scale': 0.75
-                'text-color': 'red'
             }
         ]
     }